jumpjack/Capslock-warning/README.md

 This sketch enables the Arduino board to behave like a keyboard, receiving input from the "actual" keyboard connected to the PC: upon detecting CAPSLOCK press, it lights up a big led which you can't miss.

+# Serial communication

+Some of the  sketches support setting up led color using command R,G,B from serial (ex: 0,0,255 will set led to blue).
+Usa free+portable [Tera Term for Windows](https://sourceforge.net/projects/tera-term/).